Frequently Asked Questions for ARRL VE Team Lead

 Can I get reimbursed for expenses like Zoom Pro and PayPal transaction fees?

 Yes.
-Simply keep records of your “necessary and prudent” expenses required to run the exam session and submit for reimbursement, remembering the limit of up to $7 per candidate.
+Simply keep records of your “necessary and prudent” expenses required to run the exam session and retain up to seven dollars per applicant.
+You may keep all five dollars from a youth exam.
+Remember the limit of up to seven dollars per candidate.
 For a monthly fee like that of Zoom Pro, prorate it over several exam sessions if the expense exceeds the per candidate limit for a single session.
 See Retaining A Portion of the Fees on page 61 of the VE Manual for complete rules and record-keeping requirements.

 What if a registered candidate fails to pay the fee?